Research

 Selected projects

-Reconstruction, animation, and generation of realistic 3D human avatars: ContextPose, VirtualMarker, VMarker-Pro, ScoreHypo
+3D human modeling: ContextPose, VirtualMarker, VMarker-Pro, ScoreHypo

-CV for science, AI-assisted wildlife understanding: ChimpACT
+CV for science, AI-assisted wildlife understanding: ChimpACT, AlphaChimp

 |